gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    etc. The is no way to do Post-Handshake server authentication or Ephemeral Diffie-Hellman inside a DTLS 1.3 connection.
 Note that KeyUpdate does not update the exporter_secret.

+   For upper layer protocols where frequent re-run of Diffie-Hellman, rekeying of SCTP-AUTH, and server reauthentication is required and
+   creating a new SCTP connection with DTLS 1.3 to replace the current is not a viable option it is RECOMMENDED to use DTLS 1.2.

 ## Downgrade Attacks